-Our low-level concerns policy is a reflection and extension of Holywell Primary School's wider relevant staff behaviour guidance and code of conduct.
+Our low-level concerns policy is a reflection and extension Howe Dell School and Day Care wider relevant staff behaviour guidance and code of conduct.

 Concerns may arise from a range of scenarios, e.g. suspicion; complaint or disclosure made by a child, parent or other adult within or outside of the organisation or as a result of vetting checks undertaken.